ChilliChump/Diesel-Heater-433mhz-Remote-Control/README.md

 # dieselheater433mhz
-Interact with chinese diesel heaters using an Arduino/ESP32/ESP8266
+Interact with Chinese diesel heaters using an Arduino/ESP32/ESP8266

 More info: https://youtu.be/CjmtDrmTpPI